 - Invested in the Regroup Notification System for rapid distribution of alert messages

-- Offer students ready access to the training video titled "Shots Fired on Campus", an excellent primer on how to respond if the unthinkable occurs
+- Offer students ready access to the training video titled "CSU Active Shooter Safety Training", an excellent primer on how to respond if the unthinkable occurs

 - Maintain ongoing awareness of evolving recommendations for how to cope with the shooter phenomena, adapting our plans accordingly.

-Watch the "Shots Fired on Campus" training video below for information on how to respond if the unthinkable occurs.
+Watch the "CSU Active Shooter Safety Training" video below for information on how to respond if the unthinkable occurs.

 The media attention to "swine flu" (aka H1N1) has raised concerns about how communities can work together to minimize its impacts.
 Westmont's Student Health Center has taken the lead in coming up with recommendations to help the college respond appropriately.